- Newton is a unique Canada-based crypto exchange.

 Newton claims that it has no fees at all, so we dug deeper to see what all of the hype was about.
-We review what Newton has on offer, highlight some of its most interesting features, and see how it stacks up against its competition.
+We review what Newton has on offer, highlight some of its most interesting features, and see how it stacks up against competing crypto exchanges.

 Inside this review

 What is Newton?

 Newton is a cryptocurrency exchange focused on the Canadian markets.
 The company highlights some features that make them stand out, including no trading fees, third-party custody, instant verification, high liquidity, and competitive spreads.
 They conduct daily off-site backups, offer institutional-grade storage software for digital assets, and have direct bank integration.

 Customer data at Newton is stored in Canada, they are fully PIPEDA-compliant and have an exportable T5 statement of investment income.
 They use cold storage devices to keep cryptocurrency holdings as secure as possible and make daily off-site backups.